Frisian mercenaries in the Roman Army

 proc[urator] Aug[usti] ad census in Gallia accipiendos provinc[iarum] Belgicae per regiones Tungrorum et Frisavonum et Germaniae inferioris et Batavorum

-The tribe of the Frisii more or less lived in the area of present-day provinces Noord Holland, Friesland and (partly) Groningen.
+The tribe of the Frisii more or less lived in the area of present-day provinces Noord Holland, Friesland and perhaps partly Groningen.
 Curiously, a shrine dedicated to Matres Frisiavae has been found at present-day Wissen in Germany, a town halfway between Cologne and Frankfurt.
 In Roman sources the Frisians are also nicknamed transrhenana gens, meaning 'people of the other side of the river Rhine'.
-The Romans, as said, failed to conquer these areas after multiple defeats against the Chauci and the Frisii; the 'terp dwellers' of northern Germany and of the Netherlands.
-Thus, the Frisii being the independent, rude, barbaric part of the Frisians living in the north.
-Something that of course has all changed today...
+The Romans, as said, failed to conquer these areas after multiple defeats against the Chauci and the Frisii; the so-called terp dwellers of northern Germany and of the Netherlands.

 Before reading further.
-You will notice that often is referred to so-called ‘cunei’ units.
+You will notice that often is referred to so-called ‘cunei units'.
 A cuneus was an auxiliary, small cavalry force of varying strength named after the cunei-shape or ‘wedge-shaped’ offensive formation they adopted in battle.
-The cunei-forces were mainly restricted to non-allied tribesmen who offered their services as mercenaries.
+The cunei forces were mainly restricted to non-allied tribesmen who offered their services as mercenaries.
 Again, parallels to today’s Gurkhas and the French Foreign Legion as they are deployed at the front of battle too.
-The rough boys whose casualties aren't been noticed by the public too much.
-You do not mess with them and you better run.
+The rough boys whose casualties are not been noticed by the public opinion too much either.
+And, you do not mess with them.
+You better run.
 In a late-third-century ode to Emperor Maximian it was worth mentioning that enslaved Frisians and Chamavi (a tribe living east of the Frisians/ Frisii) worked the land for the Romans.
 Testifying their former tough reputation to be subdued.

 1. Fort Derventio Carvetiorum at Papcastle